Dan555-33/coastal-guitar-tuition/README.md

 Mobile view expanded:
 ![Navbar mobile expanded](screenshots/nav-mobile-expanded.png)

-* Om each page the user is given links to every page on the website, thse links stay in the same order and the current selected page name is darker page to show the user which page they are currently on.
+* On each page the user is given links to every page on the website, thse links stay in the same order and the current selected page name is darker page to show the user which page they are currently on.
 * Each page option is clearly labelled easy to read and the name corresponds to the page content.
 * On mobile screen the page links are reduced to a hamburger menu to optimize screen space and the user experience.
 * The company logo is also alink to the home page on every page.